 Want to run an event that students will love?
 Then put them in charge!
 Teachers can serve as guides and facilitators, but do not need to take on time consuming work to help with the event.
 From marketing to morning announcements, let the students prepare your event to ensure it will be a hit with their peers.

 Of course one of the primary missions of your STEM Night is for students to have fun!
 And what better way to have fun with STEM then through creative STEM games!
-Games like STEM Chutes and Ladders, engineering bingo, and STEM Career Taboo are fun and easy ways to engage attendees.
+Games like engineering bingo and STEM Career Taboo are fun and easy ways to engage attendees.

 Hands on activities